 An increasing proportion of students nationally are now taking the subjects that make up the full English Baccalaureate.
-Students who are at a suitable level will be required to take options which would lead to them gaining the English Baccalaureate.
-The subjects required are English, Maths, two Science subjects (including Computer Science GCSE), History or Geography and a Modern Foreign Language.
+Students who are at a suitable ability level will be required to take options which would lead to them gaining the English Baccalaureate.
+The subjects required are English, Maths, two Science subjects, History or Geography and a Modern Foreign Language.
 All subjects must be achieved at grade 5 or above.
-Mr. Park will be explaining more about this at the Options Evening.
+Mr. Park will be explaining more about this in his presentation.